mzeis/MageSpawner/README.markdown

   2. **Add an entry to your server configuration**.
 Your web server has to know how to handle the request.
 Normally, you would have to add a [Virtual Host](http://httpd.apache.org/docs/2.2/vhosts/name-based.html) every single time you setup a new Magento installation.

-     As programmers don't like to repeat themselves an I'm a programmer, I'm using the [Apache Module mod_vhost_alias](http://httpd.apache.org/docs/2.0/mod/mod_vhost_alias.html) and the nifty `VirtualDocumentRoot` directive.
+     As programmers don't like to repeat themselves and I'm a programmer, I'm using the [Apache Module mod_vhost_alias](http://httpd.apache.org/docs/2.0/mod/mod_vhost_alias.html) and the nifty `VirtualDocumentRoot` directive.

      This is what my configuration looks like: